01 of 06

 Getting Garlic Ready to Plant

 Fill the container with potting soil so the surface is about 2 inches below the rim.

 Split your garlic head into cloves by prying it open.
 You want to keep as much of the skin on as possible, though it’s okay to brush off some of the dry papery stuff.Continue to 5 of 6 below.

 Planting Garlic Right Side Up

 Make sure the pointy part of the garlic clove is facing up and the side that was at the bottom of the head faces down.Continue to 6 of 6 below.

 06 of 06

 Planting Garlic Indoors

-Plant cloves, pointy side up in your container, poking them about half way down into the soil.
+Plant cloves, pointy side up in your container, poking them about halfway down into the soil.
 You can plant them fairly close together, but make sure they are not touching.
 Fill the container with more potting soil until the soil totally covers the garlic by about a half inch, making sure to fill in all the spaces between the cloves.
 Pat the soil down gently.
-Water slowly until water come out of the bottom.
+Water slowly until water comes out of the bottom.
 Add more soil if you see any garlic cloves poking through the soil.

 Caring for Your Garlic